CSI: NY season 6

 The sixth season of CSI: NY originally aired on CBS between September 2009 and May 2010.
 It consisted of 23 episodes.
-Its regular time slot continued on Wednesdays at 10pm/9c.
+Its regular time slot continued on Wednesdays at 10:00 pm/9:00 pm Central.
 The premiere, "Epilogue", concluded the story from the previous season's cliffhanger finale, "Pay Up".

-Episode 7, "Hammer Down", was the second part of a three-part crossover with CSI: Miami and CSI: Crime Scene Investigation called CSI: Trilogy.
+Episode seven, "Hammer Down", was the second part of a three-part crossover with CSI: Miami and CSI: Crime Scene Investigation called CSI: Trilogy.

-CSI: NY The Sixth Season was released on DVD in the U.S. on October 26, 2010.
+CSI: NY – The Sixth Season was released on DVD in the U.S. on October 26, 2010.